acrazing/mobx-sync/README.md

 ### custom formatter

-Sometimes, your store node is not pure object, just like `Set`, `Map`, `observable.map<number, Date>`, etc, you may need to use custom formatter (`@format`) to parse/stringify the data/value.
+Sometimes, your store node is not a pure object, just like `Set`, `Map`, `observable.map<number, Date>`, etc, you may need to use custom formatter (`@format`) to parse/stringify the data/value.